Weather of 2009: January 25–30

 On January 21, heavy rain cause worst floods in 40 years in Brunei Darussalam.
 Heavy rains started late on Tuesday in the oil-rich capital of Bandar Seri Begawan, causing flash floods and landslides, interrupting power supply and shutting some telephone lines.
 About 145.8 millimetres of rainfall was recorded during the 24-hour period from 8 am Tuesday to 8 am Wednesday, according to the weather department, which expects more rain in the coming days but not as heavy as on Tuesday.
 Two casualties were reported.

 In late January 2009, severe winter storm developed over the Midwest, after having already brought more than an inch of ice to many areas in the United States.
 The system moved eastward across the Midwest into the Northeast.
 Many places expected a major ice storm, and areas to the north expected significant snowfall accumulations.
 Over 2 million people were without power throughout the Midwest and Northeastern United States.
 About 500,000 people in Kentucky were left without electricity.
 Ice reached8 cm thick in some areas.
 The storm caused 23 deaths, with 6 deaths in Texas.
 Regions of Southern Ontario received between 5–20 cm, with 20–30 cm in Eastern Ontario and Southern Quebec.
 Similar amounts fell in the Atlantic Provinces, with some rain/snow mixing in at times, as some areas got above the 0 C (32 F) mark.

-On the January 27, up to 10 cm of heavy wet snow fell in Eastern Metro Vancouver, the surrounding Fraser Valley in British Columbia, and Kitsap Country in Washington.
+On January 27, up to 10 cm of heavy wet snow fell in Eastern Metro Vancouver, the surrounding Fraser Valley in British Columbia, and Kitsap Country in Washington.
 At this point, the winter of 2008-2009 was one of the snowiest in years for Southwestern British Columbia and the pacific northwest as winter storm after winter storm pounded the region from mid-December through to early January.
 Some locations received up to 125 cm of snow during that period and snowcover for Vancouver exceeded 60 cm at one point in late December pointing to flood concerns on the then ice-jammed Fraser river.